Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Phase noise in adiabatic state preparation

 \subsection{Introducing phase noise}

 When noise is added to the transverse field, the resulting dephasing of the dynamics accumulates and, over time, causes unwanted excitations.
 Noise is added to the system with $\phi(t)$, which is implemented as a phase term modulating $\Omega(t)$ in Eq. \eqref{Ryd Hamil}.
-Realizations of $\phi(t)$ are generated using an algorithm that stochastically samples a power spectrum chosen to be typical for Rydberg lasers.
-Fig. \ref{fig:My PSD} provides the original frequency power spectrum of laser noise for a diode laser, and transforms it into a phase power spectrum that can then be used to generate unique discrete noise signals.
+Realizations of $\phi(t)$ are generated using an adaptation of the TK95 algorithm \cite{TK95} that stochastically samples a power spectrum chosen to be typical for Rydberg lasers.
+Figure \ref{fig:My PSD}(a) provides the original frequency power spectrum of laser noise for a diode laser, and the corresponding phase power spectrum that can then be used to generate the unique discrete noise signals shown in Figure \ref{fig:My PSD}(b).
 Details on the simulation of realistic phase noise and the excitation dynamics that lead to the results in this paper are provided in the Appendices \ref{NoiseGEN} and \ref{noiseEXC}.